deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/intro.rst

 * Supports on-the-fly caching (using EHCache)

 .. tip::
   In order to learn about configuring a deegree-based WMTS, it is recommended to read chapters :ref:`anchor-installation` and :ref:`anchor-lightly` first.
 TODO: provide example workspace for WMTS.
-Final steps are understanding :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wmts`.
+Continue with :ref:`anchor-configuration-basics` and :ref:`anchor-configuration-wmts`.

 ------------------------------
 Characteristics of deegree CSW